|

 It's important to choose a good name for your Alaska Corporation because if you want to change it after you incorporate you

-will have to file amended Articles of Incorporation with the Alaska Secretary of State (and pay a fee).
+will have to file amended Articles of Incorporation with the Alaska Division of Corporations (and pay a fee).

 |